 Savings accounts are safe, easy to open and highly liquid, making them solid choices for emergency savings or accumulating funds for future purchases.
 However, they pay such low rates of interest that even modest inflation erodes the purchasing power of deposits over time.
 Fortunately, alternatives to bank savings accounts exist that can earn more interest without sacrificing too much safety and liquidity.
 Some also provide tax advantages that savings accounts lack.
+These are six alternatives to consider for your new bank savings account.

 Savings Account Basics

 Savings accounts are highly liquid – savers can reliably access their money within a day or less.
-However, they typically do not come with check-writing privileges or debit cards and many have limits on the number of monthly transactions.
+However, they typically do not come with check-writing privileges or debit cards, and many have limits on the number of monthly transactions.

-Best Savings Account Alternatives
+Savings Account Alternatives

 A number of alternatives can give savers some of the features savings accounts lack, including better interest.
 However, the added benefits of the alternatives typically come with compromises on other features.